rockerBOO/awesome-neovim/README.md

 - [nvim-mini/mini.nvim#mini.colors](https://github.com/nvim-mini/mini.nvim/blob/main/readmes/mini-colors.md) - Module of `mini.nvim` to tweak and save any color scheme.
 Also can animate transition and convert between some color spaces.
 - [nvim-mini/mini.nvim#mini.hues](https://github.com/nvim-mini/mini.nvim/blob/main/readmes/mini-hues.md) - Module of `mini.nvim` to generate configurable color scheme.
 Takes only background and foreground colors as required arguments.
 Can adjust number of hues for non-base colors, saturation, accent color, plugin integration.
 - [loganswartz/polychrome.nvim](https://github.com/loganswartz/polychrome.nvim) - A colorscheme micro-framework, with support for specifying colors directly in many different formats (sRGB, HSL, Oklab, XYZ and more, with intelligent chroma clipping), live editing preview, and a simple DSL.
+- [svermeulen/text-to-colorscheme](https://github.com/svermeulen/text-to-colorscheme) - Allows the user to generate colorschemes with a text prompt using OpenAI's GPT API.

 ### Colorscheme Switchers